Latest AI Challenges Are Copyright Infringement, Theft

 Patterson is lashing out at the "frightening" reality of the unregulated use of his work to train AI tools without permission or compensation — using his income-earning work for free — all while potentially getting the code-writer and company paid for it.

-Elon Musk has already sniffed it out, moving to limit the number of tweets a user can view as a way to keep AI bots from scraping Twitter – now to be called X – to grab, if not steal, content for free.
+Elon Musk has already sniffed it out, moving to limit the number of tweets a user can view as a way to keep AI bots from scraping Twitter — now called X — to grab content for free.

-There was an effort earlier this month by thousands of authors, including Patterson and Margaret Atwood, in an open letter to AI companies to obtain permission and provide compensation to scrape their work.
+There was an effort earlier this month by thousands of authors, including Patterson and Margaret Atwood, in an open letter to AI companies to obtain permission and provide compensation for use of their work.

-Comedian Sarah Silverman is a party of a lawsuit against OpenAI and Meta for allegedly using stolen copies from "shadow libraries" on the Internet.
+Comedian Sarah Silverman is a party of a lawsuit against OpenAI and Meta for allegedly using work from her "shadow libraries" on the Internet.

 The Associated Press has signed a deal with OpenAI to use its news archive for its AI tools, while News Corp., The New Yorker, Rolling Stone, and Politico are among the companies seeking compensation, sources told Journal.